XinzhiJiang123/powerBI-template/README.md

 # What

-An dashboard showing estimated CO2, MPG (MilieuPrestatie Gebouwen), and cost of preset material combinations
+An dashboard showing estimated CO2, MPG (MilieuPrestatie Gebouwen), and cost of preset material combinations.

+**Inputs:** building model,

+# How to use

-## Important assumptions
+## Prerequisit

-- The CO2, MKI (Milieukostenindicator) and cost numbers in database file are for illustration purpose; they should not be regarded as real data.
+To view:

+- No prerequisit

+To edit:

+- Power BI Desktop
+- Speckle connector for Power BI
+-

+## Terminology and calculation

+### Terms

+**Life span [levensduur, in years]:** used in MPG and CO2 calculation.
+As Power BI parameters.

+**BVO [gross floor area, in m2]:** used in MPG and CO2 calculation.
+As Power BI parameters.
+In future, a dummy element can be used if the area is to be read into Power BI from the model, e.g. a dummy room or floor.

+### Calculation
+**Embedded CO2 = sum of embedded CO2 of all elements / BVO**

+**MPG = sum of MKI of all elements / BVO / life span**

+**Cost = sum of cost of all elements**

+Note that, unlike MPG and embedded CO2, material cost is not entirely based on the volumnes of material.
+You may want to customise the cost calculation rules to suit your need.

 - Different quantities for different materials:
 -